-Therefore, in many ways, criminal hackers often still win even when you’ve thwarted their initial attempt.
+Therefore, criminal hackers often still win even when you’ve thwarted their initial attempt.

 That is to say, indecisiveness in spotting a phishing scam provides clues to the scammer about where the strengths and weaknesses in your organisation are.

-It takes very little effort for them to launch subsequent scams that make use of this information, and they can keep doing this until they find someone who falls victim.
+Launching subsequent scams that use this information takes minimal effort, and they can keep doing this until they find someone who falls victim.

 Remember, criminal hackers only require one mistake from one employee for their operation to be a success.
-As such, everyone in your organisations must be confident in their ability to spot a scam upon first seeing it.
+Everyone in your organisation must be confident in their ability to spot a scam upon first seeing it.